-O-C1 joints/ligaments are "tight" and allow little motion (remember this later): there is minimal axial rotation, only 5-10 degrees of lateral bending, approximately 20 degrees of extension and only 5 degrees of flexion (measured from a neutral position).
-Basically, the only normal movement at O-C1 is extension.
-This means that the space between the skull base and the posterior arch of C1 can get small - but it can't get larger.
+O-C1 joints/ligaments are "tight" and allow little motion (remember this later): there is minimal axial rotation, only 5-10 degrees of lateral bending, $\approx$ 20 degrees of extension (looking up) and only 5 degrees of flexion (looking down - both measured from a neutral position).
 If, on a lateral X-ray, you see the posterior arch of C1 touching the skull base, the film was taken in maximum extension.
 There is more freedom of motion at C1-C2.
-A great deal of rotation occurs at C1-C2, with the odontoid process as the pivot point: when you turn someone's head to the side, nearly all the motion is at C1-C2.
-Watch someone with an O-C2 fusion.
-They can't rotate very well.
-Flexion and extension are roughly equal at C1-C2 (about 10 degrees of each from neutral).
+When someone turns their head from neutral to far right or far-left, more than half of this motion is occurring at C1-2.
+Watch someone with an O-C2 fusion; they can't rotate well.

-At C2-C3 and below, motion is more uniformly distributed; however, maximal motion occurs at C4-C5-C6, an observation that coincides with the much more common occurrence of injury at these levels.
+At C2-C3 and below, motion is more uniformly distributed; however, maximal motion occurs at C4-C5-C6, an observation that coincides with the much more common occurrence of injury (ligamentous?) at these levels.